 Rome is so full of history and culture that in the city centre you literally cannot throw a stone without hitting something amazing.

-The best way to familiarise with Rome is by far taking a walking tour of the city centre.
-My favourite itinerary can be found here (if travelling with kids, divide it up into two or even three days), but if you are the kind of person who enjoys getting lost and discover the city that way, you will find Rome is the perfect place to do so!
+My favourite walking itinerary can be found here (with kids, divide it up into two or even three days), but if you are the kind of person who enjoys getting lost and discover the city that way, you will find Rome is the perfect place to do so!

-However you decide to do it, make sure you include in your itinerary the Pantheon and Piazza Navona – they are stunning, quintessentially Roman and so imposing the kids will love them (Piazza Navona also has a gorgeous toy shop!).
+However you decide to do it, make sure you include in your itinerary the Pantheon and Piazza Navona.
+They are stunning, quintessentially Roman and so imposing the kids will love them (Piazza Navona also has a gorgeous toy shop!).

 Visiting Rome’s city centre will require a lot of walking.